-To run a checker, run the compiler javac as usual, but either pass the -processor plugin\class commandline option, or use auto-discovery as described in Section 2.2.3.
+To run a checker, run the compiler javac as usual, but either pass the -processor plugin_class command-line option, or use auto-discovery as described in Section 2.2.3.
 (If your project already uses auto-discovery for some annotation processor, such as AutoValue, then you should use auto-discovery.)
-A concrete example of using -processor to run the Nullness Checker is:
+Two concretes example of using -processor to run the Nullness Checker are where javac is as specified in Section 37.5.